andersfibiger/csharper/README.md

 This is a Work in progress.

 Extension for mocking out constructor dependencies easily by only specifying the unit under test.
-Currently only works with Moq as the mocking tool.
+Currently only works with Moq as the mocking tool and only C#.

 ## Features